Claudio Mamerto Cuenca: Career as doctor

 He developed a professional and teaching career; he was described as an excellent surgeon by Teodoro Álvarez.
 In 1844, he published a biography of Dr. José M. Gómez de Fonseca in the Argentine press.
-When Dr. Ventura Bosch ―Juan Manuel de Rosas's personal phyisician― left for Europe, Dr. Cuenca came second in the list of professionals who could succeed him, along with Dr. Juan José Montes de Oca and with a French doctor named Solier, of great prestige.
+When Dr. Ventura Bosch ―Juan Manuel de Rosas's personal physician― left for Europe, Dr. Cuenca came second in the list of professionals who could succeed him, along with Dr. Juan José Montes de Oca and with a French doctor named Solier, of great prestige.
 However, Rosas opted for Dr. Cuenca, and he began to work for him.

 In 1851 he was appointed Surgeon Major of the Army.
 He also developed at the University of Buenos Aires the chairs of anatomy, physiology, medical material and surgery.
 Simultaneously with his profession, he assiduously composed epigrams, idylls, madrigals, comedies, dramas, etc. Cuenca was intimately adverse to Rosas's politics, and this was pointed out in his poetic production.
 In the eyes of society, the young doctor devoted himself fully to his profession and to the dictation of his chair.
 Nothing allowed to perceive the hidden drama that tormented him of having to be part of Rosas's men and in his intimacy he vented spiritually with his prolific literary production, production that he knows all the styles and that he keeps hidden.
 And so, having become the personal physician and chief surgeon of the Rosas army, he dedicated himself to poetry - he carried his poems in a briefcase that he did not let go of even when sleeping, since he often used it as a pillow.